A clear connection between COPD and AAT deficiency

 - In a follow-up study, 59% of patients with severe alpha-1 attempted to quit smoking after receiving test results and minimal counseling11

-There are FDA-approved treatment options for severe AAT deficiency
+There are lifestyle modifications and FDA-approved treatment options for patients with severe AAT deficiency

 Up Next: Pathophysiology of Alpha-1